 Nowadays, a controversial issue is whether consuming milk is healthy or not.
-And should people with diabetes consume milk?
+And should those with diabetes consume milk?

 According to ADA people should consume from 2 to 3 servings of low-fat milk or low-fat dairy on a daily basis.
-But what about people that have diabetes?
+But what about people with the condition?

 In one package of milk, there is carbs, protein, and fat.
 In one liter of normal cow’s milk, there is from 30 to 25 g of protein, mostly as casein.

 Also, it contains different minerals, other proteins, but in small amounts and vitamins B complex, E, C, K, A and D.

 Is There a Connection Between Type 1 and Milk Consumption?

 According to some controversial studies, there is a link between juvenile-onset diabetes, i.e., type 1 and consumption of cow’s milk.

 Scientists came to the discovery that the composition of protein in the cow’s milk, particularly A1 beta-casein molecule is very different from the one in the human milk.
 Therefore, humans find it hard to digest it.

 Although on this topic there is need of more research, studies note that the bovine insulin and A1 beta-casein found in cow’s milk might trigger an autoimmune reaction in kids with particular human leukocyte antigen, i.e., HLA complex.

 Due to this autoimmune reaction, the body can make antibodies against the beta cells.
 These are the cells which make insulin, the pancreas will gradually destroy these cells, and that can lead to type 1.